 I would have to shut them off, wait five minutes, then turn them back on to get them working again.
 It turned out to be a problem with the batteries in the transmitter.
 They shipped me two new batteries.
-For me, it is a great deal and better many headphones same price on the market now. “
+For me, it is a great deal and better than many other headphones at the same price on the market now.
+The ear simply amazing “

-“These portable devices are great and easy to use and install and hear great music sound.
+“These portable devices are great and easy to use and install and hear great sound.
 I have owned them for a few years now, and they are not wearing out at all, but if your first pair should start to wear out, you can replace the headphones with no problem.
 The Sennheiser HD380 Pro can produce great sound even paired with low power headphone amp”

 “I’ve had these for about a month now, and they are everything I wanted them to be.
 I like the fact that they are padded around the ear to give the feeling of wearing nothing.
-And the sound was exactly what I expected from a studio pair of headphones, it does a good job.
+And the general sound was exactly what I expected from a studio monitoring pair of headphones, it does a good job.

 The good sound stage is crystal clear, and you have a good deal of control over the volume.
 You can control the bass response and treble independently of each other, which is a plus for me as my wife is a musician, and I often have to turn it down, so she doesn’t hear too much distortion from her guitar.”

 What is the difference between open and closed ear cups on headphones?

 Earcups on headphones can come in one of two varieties: open or closed.
 Empty earcups allow your ears to breathe, and they usually offer a more prosperous, natural sound.
 On the other hand, closed ear cups seal in the audio, and they often provide a more crisp, precise listening experience.